MohitThakurS1604/cpp-practice-projects/README.md

 - Program to check the age group ( child,growing,adult).
 - C++ program to write fibonacci number using function
 - C++ program to check that a later is uppercase or lowercase
+- C++ program to find square root of any number